 If you’ve ever tried to make an online survey, you’ve probably tried a few tools here and there.
 You’ve no doubt enjoyed some features of one product, and some of another, while being frustrated at the limitations you’ve come across.
-Survey tools we’ve tried and loved at MakeUseOf include PollDaddy, SurveyMonkey, Survey Legend, SIS, and MicroPoll: They all have their benefits and shortfalls.
+Survey tools we’ve tried and loved at MakeUseOf include PollDaddy, SurveyMonkey, and Survey Legend: They all have their benefits and shortfalls.

 You may have already heard of Google’s Form feature, but not given it a try yet.
 Today I plan to convince you to give it a go.
 As a previous worshipper of SurveyMonkey and PollDaddy, I am keen to share a few of my biggest reasons for changing to Google Forms as my main survey and form-making tool.
 It really has changed the way I make forms and surveys.
 In fact, I’m starting to use them for everything, which brings me to my first reason.